tarikceylan/epam-how-to-crack-ti/feedbacks/interview_1.md

 > Might be doubts on related blocking/non-blocking operations being fast/slow in comparison

 **Answer:**

   <!--- Why sync operation faster when async? -->

 > Generally, blocking(sync) operations are faster than the async operations.
 Depending on the data that I/O operation would be performed or the behaviour we want (e.g. being have to validate a certificate), we could prefer to use synchronous operation.
 Otherwise, when we're working with an API or an external resource within a network, non-blocking(asynchronous) operations should be used in order to not to block the event loop even though they might be slower
+> Sync operations are ran on the OS level while blocking the event loop, whereas Async operations are handled with an external library.
+For that reason, synchronous code will run faster when the data is not large and read from a local resource.

 ### **2. Feedback**